CLINDA-AAU/ccostr/README.md

 The main function of ccostr is ccmean(), which implements 4 estimators, these are:

-  - “Available Sample” estimator
+  - “Available Sample”
-  - “Complete Case” estimator
+  - “Complete Case”
-  - Bang and Tsiatis’s estimator: *(Bang and Tsiatis, 2000)*
+  - Bang and Tsiatis’s method: *(Bang and Tsiatis, 2000)*
-  - Zhao and Tian’s estimator: *(Zhao and Tian, 2001)*
+  - Zhao and Tian’s method: *(Zhao and Tian, 2001)*

-## Explanation of the estimators
+## Explanation of estimates

 The package calculates two conventional but wrong estimates of the mean cost.
-The first is the available sample (AS) estimaor which divides total costs of all observations with the number of observations.
+The first is the available sample (AS) which divides total costs of all observations with the number of observations.
 This is correct if there is no censoring present.
 With censored data it is underestimating the real costs due to missing information.
-The second is the complete cases (CC) estimator, here all incomplete cases is filtered out.
+The second is the complete cases (CC), here all incomplete cases is filtered out.
 This creates a bias towards short cases as they have a greater chance of not being removed, and this would normally also give a downward bias.